bbohen/react-redux-boilerplate/README.md

 ### react-redux-boilerplate

-Putting together a boilerplate while playing with the newest versions of popular tools in the react ecosystem
+Putting together a boilerplate using the newest versions of popular tools in the react ecosystem